 St John's Church is offering to enter into the Community Asset Transfer process with West Lothian Council for the Low Port Centre.
 Due to the substantial funds required to make the building compliant and to renovate and refurbish the building we are looking to acquire the Low Port Centre for no cost.
-We intend to raise the funds for the necessary works which are initially estimated at between and and account to the community Asset Transfer process with West Lothian Council for the Low Port Centre to make the building we are looking to acquire the Low Port Centre for no cost.
-We intend to raise the funds for the necessary works which are initially estimated at between Low Port Centre for no cost.
+We intend to raise the funds for the necessary works which are initially estimated at between Community and Community

 As part of our internal feasibility study we undertook a financial analysis of the Low Port Centre.
 We have used information provided by West Lothian Council and WLL to inform our analysis.
 Included in this information was a condition survey report which had been published on 24/12/16.
 The purpose of the report was to determine the condition of the property and provide life cycle costs attributed to each element of the property.
 These costs have been included in the financial projections.
-Similarly an electrical condition survey report was included with an estimated cost of to be carried out over a 5-year period from 2016.
+Similarly an electrical condition survey report was included with an estimated cost of Control to be carried out over a 5-year period from 2016.
 For both these reports it has been assumed that any work required in the last 5 years will have to be carried out immediately and any other phased work for years 6-10 will have to be done in the next 1-5 years.

 We have also had a visual inspection by an engineer of an area where the condition report indicated that there was significant cracking to the external walls and a window lintel.
-The preliminary view is that the remedial work could be in the range of to the further onsite investigation will be required to fully understand the scope and nature of the issue before an accurate costing can be obtained.
+The preliminary view is that the remedial work could be in the range of the second second Further onsite investigation will be required to fully understand the scope and nature of the issue before an accurate costing can be obtained.